PelionIoT/reference-design-RD1622/README.md

 *MTB (Module Test Bed)* - this is part of the test infrastructure, and includes DAPLink circuit for programming the device, a range of I/O and loopback paths for automated testing.

-**Reference Application**
-Built on mbedOS, and includes Pelion Device Manager.
-This application has been configured to run on the Reference Design hardware, and will connect to the Pelion Cloud, and is capable of running the cloud based update service.

 # Version Information: